augustine24/Mapping-key-values-to-dictionary-assignment/README.md

 This is an assignment I did on Coursera, the course was Programming in Python and here is the code I used to solve it.
 The assignment purpose was mapping key values to dictionaries in Python.
-Enjoy!
+The return of the code shows the corresponding aspects of a persons aspects such as name, and age.
+The code can be run through https://www.online-python.com/online_python_compiler Enjoy!